LibreCAD/docs/guides/blocks.rst

 Block Libraries
 ---------------

-As noted previously, LibreCAD includes several categories of blocks in its library, e.g. algorithm, elektro, plan/air_water, plan/architect, etc.
+As noted previously, LibreCAD includes several categories of blocks in its library, e.g. algorithm, elektro, plan/air_water, plan/architect, etc.  To use blocks from the :ref:`Block Library <widget-libBrowser>`, selct the block from the tree view and click **Insert**.
+Specified a point in the drawing to place the block.

 .. note::
-    Insert a block form the library into the drawing once.
-If additional
+    Insert a block from the library into the drawing only once.
+If the same block is needed more than once, add subsequent inserts from the **Block List**.
+Inserting a block from the **Library Browser** multiple times will create multiple independent copies of the block in the **Block List**.

 Adding Blocks to the Library